Tenure of CIO and IT Pros is better than the average tenure of US Labor force

 It is almost like switchboard operators in the 50's and telephone receptionists in the later part of the 90's.
 In both cases, as the number of jobs disappeared the more tenured employees remained in their positions.
 The same pattern is taking hold for telecom workers.

 Telecom workers tenure peaked in 2014.
 Since then automation and AI have taken hold.
-As positions were eliminated the longest tenured employees remained in place.e replace - except for the individuals in the most senior roles in larger enterprises.
+As positions were eliminated the longest tenured employees remained in place while entry level positions were eliminated.
 In 2010 the total number of telecommunicztion jobs was 890,500, in 2022 it has shrunk to 668,900.

 Over all US Labor Force Tenure